 Several of these websites were old (like pushing 10 years old with no updates made to them).
 Website code needs maintained just like your PC, your car or your house.
 If you let things go, eventually it will come back and bite you.

-If your website was recently moved to a new server and are now having problems, you can contact me to fix the issues to get your website back online and functional.
+If your website was recently moved to a new server and are now having problems, contact me to fix the issues quickly to get your website back online and functional.

 A couple takeaways from this:

 - NEVER depend on your web host to have a good and recent backup of your website code.
-If you do not have a copy of your website on your local PC or storage device, take the time to do this now.
+If you do not have a copy of your website on your local PC or storage device, do this now.

 - Review your website code.
-If you are running open source or commercial software, check what version you are running, and then check what kinds of updates and security vulnerability patches have been released.
+If you are running open source or commercial software, check what version you are running.
+Also check what kind of updates and security vulnerability patches have been released.
 Website code, like a program on your computer does need to be updated and maintained.

 - Actually read emails that come from your host.
 I know, some of them are “the king of marketing” and you probably get too much email from them.
 (Take a moment and unsubscribe from that all of that junk marketing.)